openstack-archive/sahara/doc/source/userdoc/overview.rst

 --------------

 OpenStack starts VMs based on pre-built image with installed OS.
-The image requirements for Savanna depend on plugin and Hadoop version.
+The image requirements for Sahara depend on plugin and Hadoop version.
 Some plugins require just basic cloud image and install Hadoop on VMs from scratch.
 Some plugins might require images with pre-installed Hadoop.

-The Savanna Image Registry is a feature which helps filter out images during cluster creation.
+The Sahara Image Registry is a feature which helps filter out images during cluster creation.
 See :doc:`registering_image` for details on how to work with Image Registry.

 Features
 --------

-Savanna has several interesting features.
+Sahara has several interesting features.
 The full list could be found there:
 :doc:`features`